 Since her arrest, Maria Victoria Henao has remained out of the spotlight, preferring solitude in Argentina to the life she had in Colombia.

 Enjoy this look at Pablo Escobar’s wife, Maria Victoria Henao?
-After reading about Pablo Escobar’s widow, read about Manuela Escobar and the life Pablo’s daughter is currently living.
+Then read about Manuela Escobar and the life Pablo Escobar’s daughter is currently living.
 Then, check out these absolutely ridiculous Pablo Escobar facts.